paulund/content-markdown/README.md

 - title - The title of the content
 - slug - The slug of the content
-- tags - The tags of the content in array format
+- tags - The tags of the content in array format, can also be string format
 - published - A boolean to define if the content is published
 - createdAt - The date the content was created